ahmetegesel/mongofn/README.md

 - `findByObjectId(client, dbName, collectionName, id) : Promise<object>`
     - It's a wrapper function of `findById` to rescue you from repeatedly pass your id value in an instance of `ObjectId`.

+Note: `find` operations also accept `Array` as the last argument in which the first element is the `query param`, and the second element is the `options` to be passed to the corresponding `mongodb` operation.

 All the CRUD operations functions are curried, so you can freely use them as we used `useDb` and `useCollection` functions.